alanrogers/famhist/src/index.md

 This website provides access to documents relating to the history of my family.

-## Letters from the bible of Robert Carley
+## Letters from the bible of Robert Walker Carley

-* [Letter from Robert Carley](RobtCarley.pdf) Robert Carley wrote this letter to his daughter, Margaret Alice, on her 8th birthday.
+* [Letter from Robert Carley](RobtCarley.pdf) Robert Carley wrote this letter to his daughter, Margaret Alice, on her 8th birthday, in 1868.
+A summary of Carley's life is available [here][seguin-gazette-enterprise].

+* [Letter from Fannie Carley](MCarley.pdf) I suspect this is a letter to Margaret Alice Carley from her step-mother, Fannie Lamont Carley

 * [Letter from Fannie Glass](FromFannieGlass.pdf) I suspect this was sent to my grandmother, Mary Glass.
 It is dated 1900, when Mary